Better working environment and higher output with automated packing of corrugated trays for bread

 Product Manager Liba Bröd

-“We think it’s great getting everything from a single supplier: Corrugated board, the machine, servicing and maintenance.”
+“We think it’s great getting everything from a single supplier: Corrugated trays, the machine, servicing and maintenance.”

-The corrugated packaging is produced in Sweden, and kept in stock by Stora Enso to ensure it is readily available.
-Liba Bröd simply orders what they need, and Stora Enso delivers.
+The corrugated cardboard packaging is produced in Sweden, and kept in stock by Stora Enso to ensure it is readily available.
+Liba Bröd simply orders what they need.

-“It’s great that Stora Enso keeps the board in stock.
-Delivery times are short because we have the products nearby, and we avoid the hassle of delayed tray deliveries.”
+“It’s great that Stora Enso keeps the trays in stock.
+Delivery times are short and we avoid the hassle of delayed deliveries.”

 The benefits